jabolopes/bapel/designs/modules.md

 The module identifiers in the `imports` section must be distinct and must be lexicographically sorted.
 Otherwise, it is an error.

+The module names given in the `imports` section are "imported" into the current module.
+What "import" means is that the symbols exported by the imported modules are made visible to the current module, to be used.
+That's all it means.

+Importing some other module does not mean to copy it's module text into the current module.

-## `impls` section and `implements` clause
+## `impls` section

-A base file can have at most one `impls` section with 1 or more module filenames (`$MODULE_FILENAME`), e.g.:
+A module base file can have at most one `impls` section with 1 or more module filenames (`$MODULE_FILENAME`), e.g.:

     impls {
-      myfile1.bpl
-      myfile2.cc
+      "myfile1.bpl"
+      "myfile2.ccm"
     }

-An implementation file cannot have an `impls` section.
+A module implementation file cannot have an `impls` section.

-An implementation file must begin with the clause `implements $MODULE_ID`, e.g.:

-    implements main

-This clause establishes that this file is an implementation file, and that it belongs to the to the module identified by `$MODULE_ID`.

-A base file cannot have the `implements` clause.

-The `impls` section and the `implements` clauses must be consistent, i.e., the base file must declare its implementation files and the implementation files must declare the same `$MODULE_ID`.
+The `impls` section and the `implements` clauses must be consistent, i.e., the base file must declare all its implementation files and all the implementation files must declare the same `$MODULE_ID`.
 Otherwise, it is an error.

 TODO: Does the `impls` section need to be sorted?
 See https://github.com/jabolopes/bapel/issues/7.